JacksonHagood/CPP_Basics/01_Syntax/syntax.md

 ### `;`

-Perhaps the first observation made by newcommers to C++ is the prevalence of semicolons.
+Perhaps the first observation made by newcomers to C++ is the prevalence of semicolons.
 Each statement in C++ must be terminated with a semicolon (`;`).
 In Python, the end of statements could be determined using whitespace, but C++ has no concept of whitespace as a part of syntax (beyond separating parts of statements).
 Therefore, the semicolon is used to determine where statements end.

 ```C++
 int number = 1; // statement ends with semicolon